 Check fences thoroughly, mainly at ground level, pups can dig too and will do if they feel that there is something interesting on the other side.
 A pup that gets out is a pup in danger.

 If you have a pond, you may need to restrict access to it; the pup will end up in it and may drown.
 Water bowls must be low enough for pup to drink from but not drown in, so need to be shallow.
 Puppies drown in buckets of water as they climb in to see their reflection and fall in and can’t get out.
-This is why we use the Buddy Bowl.
+This is why we use a shallow bowl.

 Citronella candles, pool chemicals, fertilizers, rodent baits, you name it, pup will eat it.